How is Zeffy free?

 Other Giving Programs

-• Conservation Fund: Award grants to nonprofits with a mission to conserve wildlife and protect the environment.
+• The Disney Conservation Fund: Award grants to nonprofits with a mission to conserve wildlife and protect the environment.

 • Providing Nutritious Meals: Partners with Feeding America to improve access to meals and provides funding to help food banks serve kids and families.

-• Wishes Program: Disney collaborates with Make a Wish Foundation, one of the famous companies that donate to charity.
-They frequently donate to children’s hospitals and help kids realize their wishes.
+• Make-a-Wish: Disney collaborates with the Make-a-Wish Foundation, a famous company that donates to charity.
+They frequently donate to children's hospitals and help kids realize their wishes.

 Companies With Remarkable Grant Programs